Case Studies:

 Driver

-Interest in curbing deforestation and, at the same time, protect aquifer recharge function of natural forestlands.
+Interest in curbing deforestation and, at the same time, protecting the aquifer recharge function of natural forestlands.
 Water scarcity is a serious problem in Mexico, as two-thirds of its aquifers are being exploited beyond their capacity.
 The PSAH scheme provides incentives for forest conservation with a share of revenues from existing water fees.

 Stakeholders